 - Make sure your home wireless network is password-protected.

 - Don’t browse sensitive websites on an open network.
-If you have to, learn how to use a virtual private network, or VPN.

 - Log off your computer when not using it.